s-h-a-d-o-w/remark-merge-data/README.md

 # remark-merge-data

-A [remark](https://remark.js.org) plugin that makes it possible to share global configuration for code blocks in markdown that contain either JSON or YAML data, such as [kroki](https://github.com/show-docs/remark-kroki).
+A [remark](https://remark.js.org) plugin that makes it possible to share global configuration for code blocks in markdown that contain either JSON or YAML data, like when e.g. using [kroki](https://github.com/show-docs/remark-kroki).

 # Usage